masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 ### NetOut
 **Spec**: Operators can configure ASGs at the CF or space level to allow traffic from apps and tasks to CIDR ranges.

 **Description**: Networking layer provides IP addressing and connectivity for containers.
 The networking layer sets up firewall rules to allow traffic based on ASG configuration.
+For more information on ASGs, see [these docs](https://docs.cloudfoundry.org/concepts/asg.html).

 **CF Information Needed**: ASG information can be pulled from the config passed in from the garden external networker.
 See [`runtimeConfig.netOutRules`]().
 The ASG information provided there will only be for the ASGs that are currently applied to the app.
 If you want information about new ASGs has been added through Cloud Controller, but that haven't been passed through on the config because the app has not been restarted, you can [poll CAPI]().